bmurmann/EE628/5_Design/4_Layout/sg13g2_io_bm_hacks.md

 * In cdl file, changed all X to D for diodes
 * In cdl file, changed rppd to res_rppd
 * In cdl file, flipped anode and cathode of all dantenna and dpantenna.
 The LVS is expecting a pin ordering that is the opposite of the spice standard (which is anode, cathode)!
+* In cdl files added A and P values to diodes to eliminate warnings/LVS mismatches

 * In oas file, IOPadAnalog/SecondaryProtection
   * Added required `heatres` and `polyres` layers to RPPD layout